Background and Rationale

 Application Procedure and Approval Stipulations

-The attached data request form needs to be completed and sent to the attention of the DAC coordinator Natasha Floersch.
+The attached data request form needs to be completed and sent to the attention of the DAC coordinator Sara Mumby.
 The DAC will be convened as needed for this review process.
 Adjunct members with direct interest and expertise in the area of the application may be invited to attend the review meeting.

 A letter detailing the review results will be sent to the requester.
 If the request was denied, the concerns and reasons for the decision will be shared.
 In most cases, a resubmission will be encouraged after the expressed concerns of the DAC have been addressed.